dreadwrr/pycalculator/README.md

 # pycalculator

-This calculator will be updated from my main application as any bugs are discovered. <br><br>
+This calculator is from my main application and will be updated as any bugs are discovered. <br><br>
 Note: current working on output formatting for precision < 55 for linux currently testing <br><br>

 - Added support for 150 decimal precision.
 180 working precision.